+We have extensive experience in this area and have represented multiple defendants on state and federal levels in this undesirable, life-changing situation.
 If you are a convicted pedophile or sex offender charged with new crimes, there are public safety laws and legislation concerning offender treatment plans that must be considered.
 These highly emotive, controversial cases require extreme focus, patience, and dedication on the part of your defense attorney.

 Intent to distribute is a tricky charge because the determination is subjective and made by the arresting officer based on a number of variables.
 Fortunately, if not caught in the act of distributing, mounting a successful defense has stronger teeth.

 How does Texas law determine that an individual found in possession of drugs intends to distribute them?
 Texas law enforcement officials take into account a wide variety of factors when determining if an individual found in possession of a controlled substance intended to distribute it or if it was intended for personal use.
 In many instances, the arresting officers don’t actually catch the individual in the act of distributing the drugs but often make their decision based on circumstantial evidence found at the scene of the arrest, including:

 Being charged with possessing a controlled substance with the intent to distribute in Texas brings more severe penalties than being charged with simple possession for personal use.

 Things The Cops Don’t Want You to Know When They Pull You Over

-A false believe when it comes to assault family violence is if the alleged victim provides an affidavit of non-prosecution to the state prosecutor, the case will be dropped.
+A false belief when it comes to assault family violence is that if the alleged victim provides an affidavit of non-prosecution to the state prosecutor, the case will be dropped.
 While this does happen, it is becoming less the norm and more the exception where assault family violence is concerned.
 If there is additional compelling evidence the state can use to prosecute the defendant, such as medical records, the officer’s testimony, or eyewitness accounts, the prosecutor may move forward with the case despite the resistance of the alleged victim.

 White-collar crime refers to financially motivated, nonviolent crime committed by businesses and government professionals.
 White collar crimes also include identity theft, mortgage broker fraud, bribery, embezzlement and tax evasion.
 These crimes all have one similarity, which is the ultimate goal to receive economic or financial gain.